kailash-manasarovar/statement/docs/timeline/2023/september.md

 - It's complicated Spanish but means something like "they thought you were an idiot but you weren't and now they keep making things worse".
 - Posts like these make me think this account is the trumpet teacher communicating directly with me in a positive way.
-- My friend and I had a marvelous few days together.
+- My friend and I have a marvelous few days together.
 - However, we are stalked, incessantly.
 - One morning, as we pass the Cafe Andreu on the [Calle Miraflor](https://www.google.com/maps/place/D%C3%A9nia,+Alicante,+Spain/@38.8417355,0.1021768,3a,75y,33.36h,92.63t/data=!3m7!1e1!3m5!1sl105kjv2svEvpeM8-6XClg!2e0!6shttps:%2F%2Fstreetviewpixels-pa.googleapis.com%2Fv1%2Fthumbnail%3Fcb_client%3Dmaps_sv.tactile%26w%3D900%26h%3D600%26pitch%3D-2.627702795661264%26panoid%3Dl105kjv2svEvpeM8-6XClg%26yaw%3D33.359835872520094!7i16384!8i8192!4m6!3m5!1s0x129e1b226dfbd341:0x86f3d778aff1e134!8m2!3d38.8387992!4d0.1050557!16zL20vMDFoc2Ri?entry=ttu&g_ep=EgoyMDI1MDYwMi4wIKXMDSoASAFQAw%3D%3D) on our way to the bus stop, an old woman jumps out of the quiet crowd sitting outside, and screams something I don't understand in Spanish.
 - She sounds angry and upset with us.